AFM-SPM/TopoStats/docs/usage.md

 ### `.topostats` files

 TopoStats has implemented its own file format for saving data with the extension `.topostats`.
 This is an [HDF5][hdf5] file that uses a hierarchical structure for storing data.
-Initiall an independent versioning system was implemented to denote the version of files, however after `0.2` of the file format indicator and release `v2.4.0` of TopoStats we switched to storing the version of TopoStats that the file was processed with (this aids with reproducibility and aligns with the [FAIR for Research Software Principles][fair4rs]).
+Initially an independent versioning system was implemented to denote the version of files, however after `0.2` of the file format indicator and release `v2.4.0` of TopoStats we switched to storing the version of TopoStats that the file was processed with (this aids with reproducibility and aligns with the [FAIR for Research Software Principles][fair4rs]).